 So, iPhone’s default security settings aren’t enough to keep you safe.
 Luckily, you can boost your device security with the steps mentioned above.

 The most important step to attaining online anonymity is using a VPN like ExpressVPN.
-It offers the best security with 256-bit encryption for data protection, excellent for iPhones.
+It offers the best security with 256-bit encryption for data protection, which is excellent to secure your iPhone.

 It also offers a strict no-logs policy that is audited by third parties, so you won’t have to worry about privacy.
 ExpressVPN’s native iOS app is easy to use with ultra-secure features like OpenVPN protocol, perfect forward secrecy, and a lot more.